leanphp/common-dev/README.md

 The HTML files will be generated in `build/docs` directory, which is configured via `destination` parameter in `apigen.yml`.

 #### PHPStan

+**Note!** PHPSten is temporarily not provided by the package as it conflicts with ApiGen.
+Additionally we believe we need to review the usability of some of the other tools if we also bring PHPStan.

 [PHPStan][115] is a PHP Static Analysis Tool.
 It focuses on finding errors in your code without actually running it.
 It catches whole classes of bugs even